 This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund ("Shares").
-You may also pay brokerage commissions on the purchase and sale of Shares, which are not reflected in the table and example below.
+You may also pay brokerage commissions on the purchase and sale of Shares, which are not reflected in the table or example.